michael-lazar/rtv/CONTROLS.md

 - <kbd>?</kbd> - Show the help screen
 - <kbd>/</kbd> - Open a prompt to select a subreddit

-The <kbd>/</kbd> key opens a command prompt at the bottom of the screen that can be used to navigate to specific subreddits or other pages.
+The <kbd>/</kbd> key opens a command prompt at the bottom of the screen.
+This can be used to open to specific subreddits or other special pages.
 The following formats are recognized:

 - ``python`` - Open a subreddit, shorthand